Lr5/firefox-hal-flash/README.md

 1. In one terminal, run ./start.sh to start the Docker container with the necessary services (to stop this later, use CTRL-c or equivalent).

 2. In another terminal, start Firefox by running ./access.sh (you might want to edit the file to change the default web page)

+3. When trying to view a video, you might need to allow flash player to run.
+Click the plugin button on the left of the address bar and ensure it is allowed to run.
+In some cases you might need to press "continue allowing" right after opening a video for the video to play.